What is Female Rhinoplasty?

 - Restructuring collapsed nostrils

 Rhinoplasty represents the pinnacle of subtlety in plastic surgery.
 A very small alteration can have a profound effect on how the nose balances the face.
 Although some features may seem ‘big,’ it is actually multiple small changes that lead to a natural and beautiful result; these are executed with exacting precision on a scale of millimeters.
 The goal is not to change the appearance so much that your friends can’t recognize you, but to enhance your natural features, and ensure your nose fits in with your facial structure and overall presence.
-As a highly trained rhinoplasty surgeon, Dr. Correa is well versed in making subtle changes that create natural-looking results.
+As a Board-Certified Plastic Surgeon, Dr. Correa is well versed in making subtle changes during a rhinoplasty procedure that create natural-looking results.

 What You Can Expect In Your Initial Consultation